 “The universe is speaking to you.”
 No, David would say, “The Lord is speaking to you, and showing up for you at this moment in your life.
 It is your job to listen and get out of his way as he transforms your life.”

 I called Jill.

-By the time Daniel and I spoke that afternoon, I just needed to relate my decision to him.
-“I heard your voice in my head, Daniel.”
+By the time David and I spoke that afternoon, I just needed to relate my decision to him.
+“I heard your voice in my head, David.”

 “No John,” he said.
 “You heard the Lord answering your question.”